splunk/attack_range/README.md

 ![Logical Diagram](docs/attack_range_architecture1.png)

 Attack Range consists of Windows Domain Controller, Windows Server, Windows Workstation and a Kali Machine, which can be added/removed/configured using attack_range.conf.
-More machines such as Phantom, Linux Server, Linux Client are currently under development.
+More machines such as Phantom, Linux Server, Linux Client, macOS client are currently under development.

 ![Logical Diagram](docs/attack_range_architecture2.png)